allen3just/github-exercise/README.md

 #### Making the Changes

-If you don't know Ruby, free to add a comment somewhere.
+If you don't know Ruby, feel free to add a comment somewhere.
 Otherwise, try to lower the byte count.

 Installation instructions for Ruby can be found [here](https://www.ruby-lang.org/en/documentation/installation/).